Martin E. ThornthwaiteMartin Thornthwaite Clark Hill

 In addition, Martin defends clients against discrimination, harassment, retaliation, wage and hour, and unemployment benefit claims.
 Martin prepares and reviews employment agreements, separation agreements, waivers of liability, and company policies and procedures including employee handbooks.
 Martin conducts internal client investigations regarding discrimination and sexual harassment and assault allegations.

-He has extensive experience defending against claims involving the Fair Credit Reporting Act (FCRA) and Fair Debt Collection Practices Act (FDCPA).
-He has been successful litigating FCRA matters at trial and on appeal in federal courts.
+He has extensive experience defending against claims involving the Fair Credit Reporting Act (FCRA), the Telephone Consumer Protection Act (TCPA), and the Fair Debt Collection Practices Act (FDCPA).
+He has successful jury trial and appellate experience in consumer litigation matters.

 Martin also serves as outside counsel for an oilfield services company and its subsidiaries in oilfield services disputes and with respect to employment matters.